How to Repair Leaky Gut Holistically

 Diets high in saturated fat and sugar which have been shown to reduce the abundance of Lactobacillus (a type of friendly gut bacteria).

-Diets lacking in nutrients, like vitamin A and D, zinc, or magnesium
+Diets lacking in nutrients, like vitamins A and D, zinc, or magnesium

 One of the best approaches is to consume a nutritious, unprocessed diet that includes anti-inflammatory foods to rebuild the gut lining and bring more balance to the gut flora.